Suor Angelica: Synopsis

-The opera opens with scenes showing typical aspects of life in the convent – all the sisters sing hymns, the Monitor scolds two lay-sisters, everyone gathers for recreation in the courtyard.
+The opera opens with scenes showing typical aspects of life in the convent.
+Sister Angelica and two lay sisters - Sister Genovieffa and Sister Dolcina - are late for chapel.
+All the sisters sing hymns, the Monitor chides Sisters Genovieffa and Dolcina for not doing penance as Sister Angelica has done, and everyone gathers for recreation in the courtyard.
 The sisters rejoice because, as the mistress of novices explains, this is the first of three evenings that occur each year when the setting sun strikes the fountain so as to turn its water golden.
 This event causes the sisters to remember Bianca Rosa, a sister who has died.
-Sister Genevieve suggests they pour some of the "golden" water onto her tomb.
+Sister Genovieffa suggests they pour some of the "golden" water onto her tomb.

-The nuns discuss their desires.
-While the Monitor believes that any desire at all is wrong, Sister Genevieve confesses that she wishes to see lambs again because she used to be a shepherdess when she was a girl, and Sister Dolcina wishes for something good to eat.
-Sister Angelica claims to have no desires, but as soon as she says so, the nuns begin gossiping – Sister Angelica has lied, because her true desire is to hear from her wealthy noble family, whom she has not heard from in seven years.
-Rumors are that she was sent to the convent in punishment.
+The nuns discuss their desires for worldly pleasures.
+While the Monitor believes that any desire at all is wrong, Sister Genovieffa confesses that she longs for the lambs she tended to when she was a shepherdess, and Sister Dolcina for sweet foods to eat.
+Sister Angelica claims to have no desires, but as soon as she says so, the nuns begin gossiping - Sister Angelica has lied, because her true desire is to hear from her wealthy noble family, whom she has not heard from in seven years.
+Rumors are that she was sent to the convent as punishment.

-The conversation is interrupted by the Infirmary Sister, who begs Sister Angelica to make a herbal remedy, her specialty.
+The conversation is interrupted by the Infirmary Sister, who begs Sister Angelica to make a herbal remedy, her specialty, for a wasp sting.
 Two tourières arrive, bringing supplies to the convent, and news that a grand coach is waiting outside.
 Sister Angelica becomes nervous and upset, thinking rightly that someone in her family has come to visit her.
 The Abbess chastises Sister Angelica for her inappropriate excitement and announces the visitor, the Princess, Sister Angelica's aunt.